iFixit/itbrokeand.ifixit.com/_posts/2013-07-21-csrf-how-we-do-it.md

 fairly straightforward.*

 ## How we deployed this
 We designed it, tested it extensively, ran our test suite many times, then soft-deployed it, silently reporting CSRF failures to a database.
-Once we'd worked out a few issues and were confident that we'd covered all our bases we flipped the switch on enforcement and it's been working well since.
+Once we'd worked out a few issues and were confident that we'd covered all our bases, we flipped the switch on enforcement and it's been working well since.

 [csrf]:          http://en.wikipedia.org/wiki/CSRF
 [gist]:          https://gist.github.com/danielbeardsley/6060418